pbberlin/llm-text-classifier/doc/slides/doc1.md

 If extracting numbers and measuring content was largely successful:

-* Restructure the remaining work, so that humans can do it as easy as possible
+* Restructure the remaining work, so that humans can do easily
     * Validation by crowd workers
+* Robustness
-    * Robustness, fireproofing, scientific documentation
+* Scientific documentation
 * Reproducibility

 <!-- I built some piece of software for quick testing and prototyping -->